-- Bidders should select three appropriate locations to install the Soil Vapor Points at the Site and provide those locations in their bid response.
+- Bidders should select two appropriate locations to install the Soil Vapor Points at the Site and provide those locations in their bid response.
 The points will be advanced in the location proposed in the selected consultant's bid response, unless the presence of utilities, obstructions, or safety concerns requires a change in the location. - Sampling should be performed using a tracer gas to confirm that ambient air is not short-circuiting and mixing with the soil gas samples.
-Photodocumentation of the tracer gas procedure should be part of the documentation required for this milestone. - The vapor intrusion investigation should be completed in a manner consistent with the Land Recycling Technical Guidance Manual Section IV.A.4 Vapor Intrusion Into Buildings from Groundwater and Soil under the Act 2 Statewide Health Standards, Document 253-0330-100, dated January 24, 2004.
-Bid responses should specifically indicate how the consultant anticipates constructing the proposed soil gas point and completing the proposed sampling events. - Samples should be collected in laboratory provided Summa canisters equipped with laboratory calibrated flow regulators and analyzed for benzene, toluene, ethylbenzene, MTBE, naphthalene, isopropylbenzene, 1,3,5-TMB, and 1,2,4-TMB via TO-15. - The laboratory to be utilized should be identified in the bid package.
-Upon receipt of the results, the consultant should forward a copy of the analytical data to the solicitor and PAUSTIF (or its designated representative).
+Photodocumentation of the tracer gas procedure should be part of the documentation required for this milestone. - The vapor intrusion investigation should be completed in a manner consistent with the Land Recycling Technical Guidance Manual - Section IV.A.4 Vapor Intrusion Into Buildings from Groundwater and Soil under the Act 2 Statewide Health Standards, Document 253-0330-100, dated January 24, 2004.
+Bid responses should specifically indicate how the consultant anticipates constructing the proposed soil gas point and completing the proposed sampling events.

+- Samples should be collected in laboratory provided Summa canisters equipped with laboratory calibrated flow regulators and analyzed for benzene, toluene, ethylbenzene, MTBE, naphthalene, isopropylbenzene, 1,3,5-TMB, and 1,2,4-TMB via TO-15. - The laboratory to be utilized should be identified in the bid package.
+Upon receipt of the results, the consultant should forward a copy of the analytical data to the solicitor and PAUSTIF (or its designated representative). - Results from soil gas point installation and soil gas/indoor air sampling activities should be summarized and presented in the report to be completed as part of Milestone H.